D34DC3N73R/netdata-glibc/README.md

 # netdata-glibc
 This is an automated build of [netdata](https://github.com/netdata/netdata) with [glibc package](https://github.com/sgerrand/alpine-pkg-glibc) for use with [nvidia-docker2 / nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker).
+Now available in Unraid Community Applications.

 Netdata with Nvidia GPU monitoring in a container.
 This image was created due to netdata/netdata using Alpine, a musl distribution, as a base.
 Nvidia Docker / Nvidia Container Toolkit is  only compatible with glibc distributions.
 This image uses netdata/netdata as a base and adds a GNU C library to run binaries linked against glibc.
-This image does not contain `nvidia-smi`, but is compatible with `nvidia-docker2` / `nvidia-container-toolkit`.
+This image does not contain `nvidia-smi`, but is compatible with nvidia-docker2, nvidia-container-toolkit and the Unraid Nvidia Plugin.

 ![nvidia-smi_netdata](https://user-images.githubusercontent.com/9123670/58919768-269d0180-86e4-11e9-8405-2a7b7c5917c7.png)